PMEC-OSU/FOSTWIN/docs/index.md

 ### Competition Award

-While everyone who participates in this competition will have the opportunity to advance their WEC modeling and controller skills through the events leading to the [competition submission date](#competition-timeline), the developers of the top ***N*** controllers will be awarded travel expense reimbursement to attend the [**MASK Basin workshop**](https://www.defense.gov/Multimedia/Photos/igphoto/2001207018/#:~:text=The%20Navy's%20Indoor%20Ocean%20%2D%2D,Carderock%20Division%2C%20located%20in%20Maryland.) in **September 2023**.
+While everyone who participates in this competition will have the opportunity to advance their WEC modeling and controller skills through the events leading to the [competition submission date](#competition-timeline), the developers of the top 5 controllers will be awarded up to $2000 in travel expense reimbursement to attend the [**MASK Basin workshop**](https://www.defense.gov/Multimedia/Photos/igphoto/2001207018/#:~:text=The%20Navy's%20Indoor%20Ocean%20%2D%2D,Carderock%20Division%2C%20located%20in%20Maryland.) in **September 2023**.
 Through the final workshop, and the events leading up to the competition submission date, participants and awardees will meet industry leaders and WEC experts from Sandia, Oregon State University, and the NAVY (just to name a few) to grow their wave energy network.

 At the workshop, the winning developers will participate in a large scale tank testing campaign of the [Sandia WaveBot](https://www.youtube.com/embed/c4npWk_-Pjk).